wadpac/GGIR/docs/reference/g.plot5.md

 - dofirstpage:

-  Boolean to indicate whether a first page with historgrams summarizing the whole measurement should be added
+  Boolean to indicate whether a first page with histograms summarizing the whole measurement should be added

 - viewingwindow: